fluxrider/playlist_shuffle/README.md

 ## Related Works

 The algorithms described in this paper are presented to build-up to the less intuitive **Disjoint Shuffle**.
-The literature doesn't seem to cover shuffling looping sequence, so I chose names for each algorithms.
+The literature doesn't seem to cover shuffling looping sequence, so I designed and chose names for each algorithms.

 In the wild, it is common for music players to have a *Random* or *Shuffle* feature.
-In VLC Media Player [1] 3.0.4 on a Linux desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.
+In VLC Media Player [1] 3.0.4 on the desktop, the behavior of the *Random* toggle is like the **Shuffle** algorithm described below, where the same song can be heard twice in a row at the looping boundaries.

-At the time of writing, The Parole Media Player (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible) [5].
+Parole Media Player 1.0.1 (xfce's player) prevents playing the same song twice in a row, and also tries not to play any of the last three songs heard (when possible) [5].
 Aside from this small history, it is **stateless**.
+This behaviour would be hard to infer without the source code.
 Rhythmbox 3.4.2, a Gnome player, seems to be using a **stateless** algorithm as well, as I could hear the same song multiple times before every song was heard in the sequence.

+Both Windows Media Player 12.0.16299.248 and iTunes 12.3.2.35 go over all songs once before going over the sequence again, and both prevent the same song to be played twice in a row.
+However, at the sequence looping boundaries, it is possible to hear the same song again if at least one other song has been played in between (i.e. minimum distance is 2).

 ## Music

 The context example of a music album (~12 songs) being played in a loop is not as contemporary as it used to be.
 This paper disregard that an easy way out of the problem is to add more songs, such that the shuffled sequence never needs to loop in one listening session.

-The music playlist example is easy to picture and test in the wild, but it is not the actual problem I'm trying to solve.
+The music playlist example is easy to picture and fun to test in the wild, but it is not the actual problem I'm trying to solve.
 The problem is how to repeatedly shuffle a cyclic list and avoid *too close* and *too far* duplicates.
 Solutions involving spreading music genre uniformly [4] have nothing to do with this problem.
 Using played count history is also unaplicable.

-An alternative cyclic sequence example is spawning a random fruit in a video game for the player to pick up, then spawn another one when they do.
-You can also play random banter each time too.
+A different example of a cyclic sequence could be spawning a random fruit in a video game for the player to pick up, then spawn another one when they do.
+It would be annoying to see 3 bananas in a row, or never see a cherry.

 # Algorithms

 ## Stateless

 One of the simplest algorithm to think about when generating the next entry in a sequence is to select it randomly, without keeping track of any states.
 This opens up the possibility that an item be seen an infinite amount of times in a row, or never be seen at all.

+As mentionned in *Related Works*, this is how Parole Media Player, and Rhythmbox mostly behave.

 The variance in the sequence is ideal, meaning the next entry is always a surprise.